 Please cite as:

-Annette Dragon Photographs, Gay and Lesbian Archives, Jean Byers Sampson Center for Diversity in Maine, University of Southern Maine Library.
+Annette Dragon Photographs, LGBTQ+ Collection, Jean Byers Sampson Center for Diversity in Maine, University of Southern Maine Library

 If you are interested in obtaining copies of any of the items in the collection please view your Reproduction Policy and contact the department.